How your body changes when you stop drinking soda

 It’s better as a treat than a staple.

-Soda has a special place in many of our hearts.
-It finds its way into mixed drinks and ice cream floats.
-It’s a popular menu item at birthday parties and baseball games.
-And it’s often a partner to a hot, cheesy slice of pizza.
-Depending on where you are, finding a bottle of soda may even be easier than finding a bottle of water.
+Soda is a favorite beverage, whether in mixed drinks and ice cream floats, on menus at birthday parties and baseball games, or as a partner to a cheesy slice of pizza.
+Depending on where you are, finding a bottle of soda may be easier than finding a bottle of water.

-According to the Centers for Disease Control (CDC), 49% of adults in the U.S. consume one sugary drink, like soda or lemonade, every day.
-And 63% of young people drink at least one beverage with added sugar daily.
+According to the Centers for Disease Control (CDC), 49% of adults in the U.S. consume 1 sugary drink, like soda or lemonade, every day.
+And 63% of young people drink at least 1 beverage with added sugar daily.

 Is soda bad for you?

-Before you crack open a can of cola or have another mug of root beer, start by weighing the pros and cons.
+Before you crack open a can of cola or have a mug of root beer, start by weighing the pros and cons.
 And then consider an alternative beverage choice.

 The fact is, your body changes for the better when you drop the pop.
 Dr. Rodriguez-Lopez reveals the benefits of not drinking soda.